100 Notable alumni of

 -

-David Evan McMullin is an American politician and former Central Intelligence Agency (CIA) officer.
+David Evan McMullin is an American political candidate and former Central Intelligence Agency (CIA) officer.
 McMullin ran as an independent in the 2016 United States presidential election and in the 2022 United States Senate election in Utah.

 -